aukejw/tegenafval/src/pages/en/oplossingen.md

 There are [countless other ideas](https://www.parool.nl/columns-opinie/lezers-over-opengebroken-prullenbakken-in-amsterdam-in-berlijn-en-kopenhagen-is-deze-oplossing-al-heel-normaal~b93cef88/), but these sometimes require investment from the municipality or new rules about deposits and waste.

-These options are about what *you* can do.
+These are straightforward options that hardly cost you any effort.
+Join in!